225th Brigade Support Battalion

-The battalion colors for the 225th Brigade Support Battalion were officially authorized by the United States Institute of Heraldry on 1 October 1991.
-Buff and Scarlet, colors traditionally associated with support organizations, are the primary colors of the flag.
-Embroidered on the flag is the unit coat of arms and crest.
-The coat of arms is a buff shield with two black keys addorsed and intertwisted over gold and scarlet-handled crossed sabers.
-The crest for the battalion is red oriental demidragon gule holding service in Vietnam and his spear symbolizes combat.
-The colors of the crest are red for courage and sacrifice and gold for excellence.
-Embroidered on the scroll of the colors is the battalion's motto, "Warrior Support".
+The battalion colors were officially authorized by the United States Institute of Heraldry on 1 October 1991.
+Buff and scarlet, colors traditionally associated with support organizations, are the primary colors of the unit.
+The coat of arms consists of a buff shield displaying two black keys addorsed and intertwined over crossed sabers with gold and scarlet handles.
+The battalion crest features a red oriental demi-dragon holding a spear, symbolizing service in Vietnam and combat readiness.
+The battalion motto is “Warrior Support.”

-The battalion has now transitioned to the new modular structure employed by the US Army and is assigned as the support unit for the 2nd Infantry Brigade Combat Team, 25th Infantry Division.
-It presently consists of a HHC, A Co (Distribution), B Co (Maintenance) and C Co (Medical).
+Today, the 225th Brigade Support Battalion serves as the sustainment battalion for the 2nd Infantry Brigade Combat Team, 25th Infantry Division.
+The battalion consists of Headquarters and Headquarters Company (HHC), Alpha Company (Distribution), Bravo Company (Maintenance), and Charlie Company (Medical).